MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/2024/technical-preview-2401.md

 ## General known issues

 Upgrading from tp 2311 to 2401, will fail on prereq check if Resource access slider is already in Intune.
-This is a regression caused from previous tp, please move any other slider (Apps/ End point) to CM or Intune than choose to apply --> Ok.After this try upgrading the site to tp 2401 once done, you can revert back (Apps/ End point) to old settings.
+This is a regression caused from previous tp, move any other slider (Apps/ End point) to CM or Intune then choose to apply --> Ok.
+After this try upgrading the site to tp 2401 once done, you can revert back (Apps/ End point) to old settings.

 <!--## Other Updates-->